yonrasgg/Subzero-Blackbox/README.md

 ## 🏗️ Architecture

 Subzero-Blackbox follows a modular 4-layer architecture based on the **Producer-Consumer** pattern with clear separation of responsibilities.
-The system is designed for resource-constrained environments (Raspberry Pi Zero 2W) with emphasis on efficiency, security, and extensibility.
+The system is designed for resource-constrained environments (lowspec computing cards or boards) with emphasis on efficiency, security, and extensibility.

 ### 📊 **General Architecture**